MicrosoftDocs/memdocs/memdocs/intune/protect/endpoint-security-configure-disk-encryption.md

 ### Prerequisites for FileVault

-- Devices must run macOS 10.13 or later
+- Devices must run macOS 10.13 or later.
 - To manage this profile, your account must have the following FileVault permissions, which are part of the **Remote tasks** category, and the built-in RBAC roles that grant the permission:

   - **Get FileVault key**: